Call for Faculty Proposals for the SMC Field Studies Program

-Faculty members are encouraged to identify field studies opportunities that are particularly suited to being offered in a foreign setting.
+Faculty members are encouraged to identify field studies opportunities that are particularly suited to be offered in a domestic or foreign setting.
 Full-time and/or part-time faculty members are welcome to apply.
 Applicants must have a minimum of one academic year of SMC teaching experience to be eligible.
 It is strongly encouraged that faculty members have prior experience leading student groups within the U.S. and/or abroad.
 Please find a description of the course below:

 Global Studies 35 (1 unit)

 This course supports a diverse range of academic offerings that combine field-based learning and/or research in the context of global citizenship.
 This course explores the human, scientific, theoretical and/or ecological dimensions of our world.
-Set in a variety of international and domestic locations, each field study offering will focus on a discipline specific aspect of the location to expand student understanding of both the discipline and the location.
+Set in a variety of international and domestic locations, each field study offering will focus on a discipline-specific aspect of the location to expand student understanding of both the discipline and the location.

 The program is structured around these principles:

-- Intensity of Experience – Instead of going on a bus tour that skims the surface of many places, students gain a deep understanding of the environment, people, and culture of one area or region.
+Intensity of Experience – Instead of going on a bus tour that skims the surface of many places, students gain a deep understanding of the environment, people, and culture of one area or region.

-- Affordability – To encourage broad participation, the costs will be kept as low as possible.
+Affordability – To encourage broad participation, the costs will be kept as low as possible.

-- Safety – The program will be structured to minimize risk.
+Safety – The program will be structured to minimize risk.

-- Unifying Theme – To provide students with a sense of the program's purpose and over-arching questions.
+Unifying Theme – To provide students with a sense of the program's purpose and over-arching questions.